David Mathers (curler): Personal life

-Mathers currently works as a group relationship manager for Canada Brokerlink in Ottawa.
-He is in a relationship with fellow curler Lynn Kreviazuk, and coached her rink, Team Jacqueline Harrison at the 2021 Canadian Olympic Curling Trials.
+Mathers currently works as a national branch manager for Canada Brokerlink in Ottawa.
+He is married to fellow curler Lynn Kreviazuk, and coached her rink, Team Jacqueline Harrison at the 2021 Canadian Olympic Curling Trials.
 Mathers focus is the Canadian Curling Club program for the company insuring curling clubs across Canada.
 When in P.E.I.
 Mathers worked for Fox Meadows Golf Club for the 10 months he was there, living in Charlottetown, Prince Edward Island.